Updated on Tuesday, 16ᵗʰ June, 2020

 Swallowing is a reflex as essential to life as breathing.
 While many of us barely notice how often we swallow each day, people who have trouble swallowing find it significantly impacts their lives.
 If you can’t swallow, simple things like eating, drinking and taking medicines become a serious challenge and can lead to dehydration, poor nutrition, and poor health.

 To better understand the condition, we spoke to Wendy Forster, a certified practicing speech pathologist and Owner/Director at Adult Speech Pathology.
-Forster explained how it affects the elderly and what an Aged Care Chef needs to know when preparing food and beverages for residents who may have swallowing difficulties.
+Forster explained how it affects the elderly and what an aged care chef needs to know when preparing food and beverages for residents who may have swallowing difficulties.

 Forster explained the condition, known as dysphagia, is a common symptom.
 Anyone, at any stage of life, can have trouble swallowing, although people over 65 years are more likely to experience it.

-“In an Aged Care facility, dysphagia can affect between 55-68% of residents.
+“In an aged care facility, dysphagia can affect between 55-68% of residents.
 One in three people with Parkinson’s disease and four out of every five people with dementia develop dysphagia,” Forster said.

 “Dysphagia is common because it’s a symptom of many different underlying conditions; for example, a stroke, brain tumour, Motor Neuron Disease, Parkinson’s disease or dementia.
 The symptoms can develop gradually as a progressive disease advances, or suddenly, due to a stroke or brain injury.”

-Forster assesses swallowing problems among Aged Care residents and recommends suitable approaches to ensure residents can still eat and drink well.
+Forster assesses swallowing problems among aged care residents and recommends suitable approaches to ensure residents can still eat and drink well.
 She identifies a number of early warning signs to look out for:

 - High plate waste, especially avoiding certain textures